sam0delkin/intellij-psa/README.md

 <!-- Plugin description -->
-Small plugin which adds support for custom autocomplete & GoTo on the language you're writing your project.
+Plugin which adds support of custom autocomplete & GoTo on the language you're writing your project.

 Currently, supports:
 * Custom autocomplete based on your code (Ctrl + Space)
 * Custom GoTo based on your code (Ctrl/Command + Click)
 * Custom code templates (with variables) based on your code
-* Custom editor actions for convert parts of code to the needed format
+* Custom editor actions for convert parts of code to the needed format or perform some other actions
 * Static completions for faster experience
 * Resolving references (for static completions)
 * Intentions (for static completions)